 They immediately dismiss their use without even looking into them because of their bias.

-Now, I'm not suggesting that the answer to all of your problems exist with using just one or two supplements.
+Now, I’m not suggesting that the answer to all of your problems exists by using just one or two supplements.

 In fact, quite the opposite.

 But I do think that by dismissing them entirely, these physicians are throwing the baby out with the bath water and they are missing out on some potentially tremendous results.

 I’ve seen plenty of people (and you can read their reviews here if you don’t believe me) who experience near-immediate results when using certain supplements.
 To date, we have over 600+ reviews on our supplements and the majority, 80+%, are very positive.

 Another sub-group experiences moderate improvement and a small percentage experiences no benefit at all.

 The fact that they don’t work sometimes shouldn’t be a reason to avoid them entirely, in fact, there are plenty of medications that simply don’t work for many patients and yet we still use them for others!

 Just think of your own personal experience with prescription medications, were they all 100% effective, and did they do exactly what you thought they would?

 When it comes to supplements, my opinion is that they are definitely worth a shot, especially if you are ‘supplement naive’ and have never tried them before (these people often experience the BEST results).

 The worst thing that can happen to you is that you experience no benefit while the best thing that can happen to you is that you have more energy and a better quality of life.